-With the exception of jointly recognized courses in the MS/MJ dual degree program, it is expected that all work for the degree and certificate programs will be completed at Erikson.
+With the exception of jointly recognized courses in the MS/MJ dual degree program and the MS Children's Law and Policy concentration it is expected that all work for the degree and certificate programs will be completed at Erikson.
 Transfer credit is not accepted for previous graduate level work.
-Erikson will, however, consider accepting a maximum of 6 credits for comparable courses taken at one or more of Erikson's peer institutions in the Four College Consortium: Bank Street College of Education, Wheelock College and Pacific Oaks College.
-Transfer of credits from these institutions will be considered on a case-by-case basis and will require a full evaluation of the course syllabus for which transfer credit is requested.
-Approved transfer credits received from Erikson's educational partners are recorded and calculated in the GPA.
+Erikson will, however, consider accepting a maximum of 6 credits for comparable courses.
+Transfer of credits from institutions will be considered on a case-by-case basis and will require a full evaluation of the course syllabus for which transfer credit is requested.
+Approved transfer credits are recorded on the student's official Erikson transcript, but are not calculated in the cumulative grade point average.